cyberbotics/webots-doc/reference/pbrappearance.md

 %end

-The [PBRAppearance](#pbrappearance) node specifies a a physically-based visual appearance of a node.
+The [PBRAppearance](#pbrappearance) node specifies a physically-based visual appearance of a node.
-The acronym "PBR" refers to "Physically-Based Rendering", a term used to designate a class of shading models based on the physical properties of an object, as opposed to approximations.
+The acronym "PBR" refers to "Physically-Based Rendering", a term used to designate a class of shading models based on the physical properties of an object, as opposed to .

 This modern technique enables highly realistic rendering for every kind of object, in any kind of lighting environment.